University-of-Manitoba-Computer-Science/tools-n-techniques/topic12/topic-2.md

-   Microsoft is making it *easier* to do that (I do spend a lot of time using the Windows subsystem for Linux), and tools like [Homebrew] make it easier for me to do that in macOS, but why use systems where it's just now being made easier when it's already easy in another system?
+   Microsoft is making it *easier* to do that (I do spend a lot of time using the Windows subsystem for Linux), and tools like [Homebrew] make it easier for me to do that in macOS, but why use systems where it's just now being made easier when it's already easy in Linux?
 4. Linux distributions give me choices about a lot of things.
-Even when I'm picking a distribution like Ubuntu that's made a lot of choices for me, I can still make decisions about what I want later on:
+Even when I'm picking a distribution like Debian that's made a lot of choices for me, I can still make decisions about what I want later on:

-   * I can use different terminal software ([Terminator], [kitty], [Hyper]).
+   * I can use different terminal software ([Ghostty], [Terminator], [kitty], [Hyper]).
    * I can trivially change [icon themes].
    * I can completely switch [desktop environments] ([Gnome], [KDE], [Elementary]).